wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-workload-template-sharepoint.md

 You can run the template with the Azure Management Portal, Azure PowerShell, or the Azure CLI.

-> [AZURE.NOTE] You can also create this configuration using the [SharePoint 2013 non-HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-nonha/) item in the Azure gallery of the Azure Preview portal.
+> [AZURE.NOTE] You can also create this configuration using the [SharePoint 2013 non-HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-nonha/) item in the Azure gallery of the Azure Management Portal.

 ### Azure Management Portal

-To deploy this workload using a Resource Manager template and the Azure Management Portal, click [here](https://manage.windowsazure.cn#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fsharepoint-three-vm%2Fazuredeploy.json).
+To deploy this workload using a Resource Manager template and the Azure Management Portal, click [here](https://manage.windowsazure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fsharepoint-three-vm%2Fazuredeploy.json).

 ![](./media/virtual-machines-workload-template-sharepoint/azure-portal-template.png)